BBVA/qed/rtd_docs/source/home/trust_model.rst

 tampering:

 - **QED gossip network**: a network on which QED emits snapshots.
-- **QED agents**: processes that subscribe to the gossip network and execute task with the snapshot information: monitoring, auditing, etc.
+- **QED agents**: processes subscribed to the gossip network, that execute task with the snapshot information: monitoring, auditing, etc.
 - **Notification service**: notifies stakeholders of any activity of interest like alerts emitted by agents.